So, this is what a worldwide pandemic feels like.

 Fortunately, through these tumultuous times, most companies have continued operations in one form or another.
 For HR, this meant crisis management to the highest degree.

 All the regular “HR stuff” hasn’t gone anywhere, of course.
 HR pros are still immersed in all those “typical” duties like health insurance, tuition reimbursement and monthly newsletters.
 But COVID-19’s risk and uncertainty has brought with it layers upon layers more to their workload.

 Managing flexible work arrangements could be a full-time job on its own.
 Same with basic staffing administration.
-With millions of workers being laid-off and furloughed, many human resource professionals find themselves paddling furiously in an ocean of paperwork for current and past employees both.
+With the ongoing roller coaster from furloughs last year to worker shortages this summer, many human resource professionals find themselves paddling furiously in an ocean of paperwork for current and past employees both.

 In addition, with so many workers operating from home, internal communication has become critical.
 And who is at the center of that for most organizations?
 Yep.
 HR.

 In order to keep things moving along, HR pros have stepped up and taken on new roles and responsibilities.
 In addition to their regular gig, they’re wearing a handful or two of other hats.
 Some examples include:

 - Technology Gurus – To be blunt, shifting to a remote workforce practically overnight was grueling.
 And while much of the technical setup was taken care of by employees, managers and IT team members, HR also stepped in to help field troubleshooting calls for many organizations.
 They had to quickly learn what they could to help their people keep moving.